 This talk provides a bottom-up approach encompassing the design of graphene-based nanocomposites and their selected applications in high performance systems relevant to chemical catalysis and energy related electrochemical reactions.
 Heteroatom-doped graphene was studied in the selective reduction of nitro- into amine-arenes, with high catalytic activity and stability/reusability.
-Furthermore, several graphene nanocomposites with metals oxides: mixed valence cobalt/manganese oxide, phosphomolybdates and phosphotungstates have been successfully applied in energy-related electrochemical reactions involving hydrogen and oxygen evolution reactions (HER and OER, respectively), as well as oxygen reduction (ORR).
+Furthermore, several graphene nanocomposites with metals oxides: mixed valence cobalt/manganese oxide, phosphomolybdates and phosphotungstates have been successfully applied in energy-related electrochemical reactions (HER and OER, respectively), as well as oxygen reduction (ORR).